 Policies and procedures

 We encourage all stakeholders to report any concerns or feedback they may have regarding how we manage human rights in our operations and our supply chain.
-We will act quickly to investigate and resolve any suspected human rights violations.
-We review our practices and policies regularly.
+We recognise grievance mechanisms must be known, trusted and accessible as per the United Nations Guiding Principles on Business and Human Rights.
+We will act quickly to investigate and resolve any suspected human rights violations, and we are committed to providing timely and meaningful responses to our stakeholders.
+We review our practices and policies at least annually.

 Grievances can be reported in any of the following ways:

 - All stakeholders: The complaints mechanism on the GPT website.